anyhive/anyhive/apps/docs/README.md

-# Anyhive Kit Docs
+# Anyhive Docs

-This is the documentation for Anyhive Kit.
+This is the documentation for Anyhive.

 ## Getting Started